algorandfoundation/beaker/blog/blog.md

 ## Code Organization

-When you start writing a contract, how should you structure the logic?
-How should you handle inputs and outputs from the contract?
+When you start writing a contract, how do you structure the program logic?
+How do you handle inputs and outputs from the contract?

 A very common pattern is something like: